Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Step 1: Send announcement to full email list

-The email you drafted on Sunday morning.
-Send to everyone.
+Send the email you drafted on Sunday morning to your full list.

 Step 2: Post on social (LinkedIn, X, Instagram)